marcglasberg/fast_immutable_collections/README.md

 As explained above, the **default** configuration of the `IList` is that it compares by deep equality: They are equal if they have the same items in the same order.

-You can globally change this default if you want, by using the `defaultConfigList` setter:
+You can globally change this default if you want, by using the `defaultConfig` setter:

 ```dart
 var list = [1, 2];